Boggavarapupraveen/8-Bit-Booths-Multiplier/README.md

 # 8-Bit-Booths-Multiplier
-Implementation of 8-bit Booth’s Multiplier  using Semi-Custom VLSI Design Flow
+# AIM:-Implementation of 8-bit Booth’s Multiplier  using Semi-Custom VLSI Design Flow
+# Aparatus:- Using Cadance